mxstbr/first-website/README.md

 =======

 ## Description
-This is the GitHub Repo for my personal Website, currently *NOT* available at http://mstoiber.com.
+This is the GitHub Repo for my personal Website, currently live at http://mstoiber.com.

 ## Branches
 The master branch is a very old and undeveloped one, if you want to fork the repo please look at the dev branch.